Cape Colville: Port Jackson

 Port Jackson Bay, just to the south of the Cape, has been inhabited since at least the fifteenth century.
-At the south end of the Bay, at Port Jackson, a water-powered flax mill existed in 1901, when the population was 12.
+At the south end of the Bay, at Port Jackson, a water-powered flax mill existed in 1901, when the population was just 12.
 There is a camp site.
-New Zealand dotterel breed locally.
+New Zealand dotterel (Anarhynchus obscurus), a species of plover, breed locally.
 Boneseed is a local weed.
 Dune restoration with spinifex was done from 2009 to 2011.
 There was much flooding in 2014.
+Killer whales (orca) inhabit the waters offshore, where they specialise in hunting eagle rays.